Build telehealth into anything you ship.

 Deliver the meeting link yourself

-Call /exam_invite as usual.
-Capture the returned meeting_url.
+/exam_invite as usual.
+Capture the returned meeting_url.meeting_url embedded in your branded template.How an Exam Works

 Every Qualiphy interaction follows the same lifecycle, regardless of treatment type.
 Understanding this flow makes everything else easier to reason about.